shacharm2/CarND-LaneLines-P1/README.md

 2. changing road color, can be seen two different colors and two boundaries, both of which has caused outlier hough lines
 3. shadows - different illumination has caused multiple outlier lines as well

-Working in the CIELab colorspace and treating lanes as road outliers has increase robustness to these illumination based noise.
+Working in the native CIELab colorspace and treating lanes as road outliers has increase robustness to these illumination based noise.